managedBlog/managedBlog.github.io/managed/_posts/2020-01-07-from-the-help-desk-to-the-board-room-defeating-self-doubt.md

 ---
 title: "From the Help Desk to the Board Room: Defeating Self Doubt"
-excerpt: "_For the first exercise Dr. Gervais asked us if we were interested in having an extraordinary individual experience.
+excerpt: <i>"For the first exercise Dr. Gervais asked us if we were interested in having an extraordinary individual experience.
 We all nodded yes.
 Then he moved on and asked for a volunteer to stand up.
-Only no one did …_"
+Only no one did …"</i>
 header:
     overlay_image:
     teaser: